charliedevs/conlang-dictionary/README.md

 #### Basic Lexicon & Grammar

 - [ ] Users can add words
+- [ ] Card for each word with word, glosses, and examples with glosses
+- [ ] Add ability to edit word
+- [ ] Add ability to delete word
+- [ ] Table view for words as alternate to card view
 - [ ] Users can tag conlang and words with custom tags

 #### Inflections & Derivations